MEET THE AUTHOR

 • pink = prime numbers

-Each sequence is on 12 to 16 sheets of white letter-sized paper.
-I laminated them so they could last longer – sometimes, I had to take down all of my decorations so they could paint over the summer.
+Each sequence prints on 12 to 16 sheets of letter-sized paper.
+I laminated them so they would last longer – sometimes, I have to take down all my decorations so the room can be painted over the summer.

 Perfect Squares posters hanging above my whiteboards.
 August 2021.